valkey-io/valkey-rfc/ValkeyProxy.md

         So if the client is only connected to the Proxy instead of server node, then as long as the client is not connected inSentinel mode, then when the client sends a command, it does not need to pay too much attention to the underlying connection mode.
 The Proxy will handle the execution of different modes for the client.

-3. Support multi-database mode even server runs as cluster mode
+3. Support multi-database mode even server runs as cluster mode.

 4. By using Proxy, clients have no perception for server failover, slot migration, adding/removing server nodes, proxy nodes and other exceptions.